-- (1) To decide if GFP were followed, the AIP may ask Policyholders to show they complied with the policy provisions and generally recognized GFP.
-The Policyholder must provide the AIP with all the relevant facts relating to their agronomic situation, including but not limited to: - (a) receipts; - (b) farm records: - (c) third party verification; - (d) Organic Plan, if applicable; and - (e) any other documentation to show the practice is or is not a recognized GFP, as requested. - (2) The AIP may request the Policyholder provide, as applicable, published material relating to the production method or a written opinion directly from an agricultural expert: - (a) that the production method used by the Policyholder meets the standards contained in Paragraph 22 A (4); or - (b) recommending that the production methods that would meet the standards contained in Paragraph 22 A (4). - (3) The AIP should also document the condition in the field through adjuster reports, photographs (appropriately labeled with date, location, etc.), and other means, as applicable.
-The AIP may also consider including photographs from neighboring fields for comparison. - (4) Economic conditions are not a valid consideration for deciding if a production method is a GFP or if a Policyholder is justified in not following GFP.
-Accordingly, the Policyholder will not be exempt from following a recommended GFP because a Policyholder does not want to or cannot afford to incur the costs associated with following the recommendations of agricultural experts or published materials.
+- (1) To decide if GFP were followed, the AIP may ask Policyholders to show they complied with the policy provisions and followed generally recognized GFP.
+The Policyholder must provide the AIP with all the relevant facts relating to their agronomic situation, including but not limited to: - (a) receipts; - (b) farm records; - (c) third party verification; - (d) Organic Plan, if applicable; and - (e) any other documentation to show the practice is or is not a recognized GFP, as requested. - (2) The AIP may request the Policyholder provide, as applicable, published material relating to the production method or a written opinion directly from an agricultural expert: - (a) that the production method used by the Policyholder meets the standards contained in Paragraph 22 A (4); or - (b) recommending that the production methods that would meet the standards contained in Paragraph 22 A (4). - (3) The AIP should also document the condition in the field through adjuster reports, photographs (appropriately labeled with date, location, etc.), and other means, as applicable.
+The AIP may also consider including photographs from neighboring fields for comparison.